-The 2013 edition of this standard has been revised to better address Class D extinguishing agents and the phase-out of listed halon extinguishers.
-The definition of halocarbons has been expanded to permit the use of any halocarbon agent acceptable under the U.S. EPA Significant New Alternatives Policy program.
-The list of NFPA documents that contain additional requirements that supersede those found in this standard was significantly expanded for easy reference.
-New travel distances for obstacle, gravity/three-dimensional, and pressure fire hazards have been added.
-Chapter 7, Inspection, Maintenance, and Recharging, and Annex E, Distribution, have been significantly revised and restructured.
-Instructions for inspection and maintenance of residential extinguishers have been added to Annex F, Selection of Residential Fire-Extinguishing Equipment.
+The 2013 edition of this standard was revised to better address Class D extinguishing agents and the phase-out of listed halon extinguishers.
+The definition of halocarbons was expanded to permit the use of any halocarbon agent acceptable under the U.S. EPA Significant New Alternatives Policy program.
+The list of NFPA documents that contain additional requirements that supersede or expand upon those found in this standard was significantly expanded for easy reference.
+New travel distances for obstacle, gravity/three-dimensional, and pressure fire hazards were added.
+Chapter 7, Inspection, Maintenance, and Recharging, and Annex E, Distribution, were significantly revised and restructured.
+Instructions for inspection and maintenance of residential extinguishers were added to Annex F, Selection of Residential Fire-Extinguishing Equipment.